Partnerships and networks

 The CRC for Spatial Information is a collaborative research centre that pushes the frontiers of spatial science in partnership with university researchers, government agencies, the private sector and international organisations.
 As a partner, Swinburne researchers work with CRCSI collaborators to deliver research outcomes to help industry grow in key sectors: agriculture, natural resources and climate change; defence; energy and utilities; built environment; and health.

-Low Carbon Living CRC
+CRC for Low Carbon Living